fleximeter/pctheory/docs/transformations.rst

 .. py:class:: OTO

     Represents an ordered tone operator.
     Originally called a "row operator" or "RO" by Morris, it has been renamed here because this class is also used with mod 24 ordered pitch successions ("pitch segments").
-    Objects of this class are subscriptable.
-[0] is the index of transposition.
-[1] is whether or not to retrograde (0-no or 1-yes).
-    [2] is the multiplier.
-Multiplication is performed first, then retrograding, then transposition.
-The point at which retrogradation occurs does not affect the final result.
+    Multiplication is performed first, then transposition.
     These operators can be used with pcsegs.

     .. py.property:: T